 As much as I love complex flavors and dishes, there is something about the simpler foods that just feeds my soul.
 I fell in love with shortbread the first time I tasted Walker’s Pure Butter Shortbread decades ago.
 Since then, I have tasted a lot of different kinds of shortbread but for some reason, only recently have I started making my own.
 A basic shortbread consists of flour, sugar, butter and a bit of salt.
 That’s it!
 Yet it can be so elegant.
 Once you make your own, you may find that Walker’s just doesn’t do it for you anymore.

-Last year, I had the most amazing crop of rosemary and was perusing the web for ideas when I came across a recipe for Rosemary Shortbread by Melissa Clark, posted on NYT Cooking (recipe at end of post).
-The first time, I made it as written and it was really good but the next time I squeezed in the juice from a lemon and elevated it to another level.
+Last year, I had the most amazing crop of rosemary and was perusing the web for ideas when I came across a recipe for Rosemary Shortbread by Melissa Clark, posted on NYT Cooking.
+The first time, I made it as written and it was really good but the next time I squeezed in the juice and zest from a lemon and elevated it to another level.

 I had to give my rosemary plant away when we moved to the townhouse but luckily my friend Angie, who adopted my plant, has kept it alive and well.
 And she brings me rosemary whenever I need it so I can still make this incredible Rosemary Lemon Shortbread.